 • Move with more freedom of movement during a variety of activities

-It is widely known that as we age the head and neck tend to poke forward, chest squeezes inward, upper back rounds, spine compresses and the pelvis tucks forward.
+It is widely known that while we aging into the slouching pattern, the head and neck tend to poke forward, chest squeezes inward, upper back rounds, spine compresses and the pelvis tucks forward.
 The body looses elasticity.
 Over time, balance, moving, sitting, standing and walking can become very difficult.

 It has been proven that mobility increases quality of life and independence.
 The Mitzvah Exercises and table work are versatile and adaptable to help a wide variety of neuromuscular/skeletal issues.